Michigan Murders: Witness testimony

-Although subject to intense cross-examination by defense attorney Neil Fink as to the credibility of her testimony, Goshe remained insistent in her identification of John Norman Collins as being the individual who had waited for Karen Sue Beineman to return to his motorcycle.
+Although subject to intense cross-examination by Neil Fink as to the credibility of her testimony, Goshe remained insistent in her identification of Collins as being the individual who had waited for Beineman to return to his motorcycle.
 In an effort to discredit Goshe's testimony, Fink diverted questioning as to the model of motorcycle she had seen outside her shop, to which Goshe conceded her initial belief as to the model being a Honda 350 was inaccurate.
 In response to questions as to her personal character, Goshe further conceded she had previously lied under oath on two occasions (one instance of which was unrelated to the trial).

+Also to testify on July 23 was a young woman named Karen Naylor, who had frequently gone on motorcycle rides with Collins between March and June 1969 and whom he had promised to take swimming on the date of Beineman's murder, although she had been stood up on this date.
+Naylor—herself a motorcycle enthusiast—stated Collins typically rode a small green Triumph Bonneville with markedly high handlebars and a square rear-view mirror on the left handlebar, but that in the days prior to Beineman's murder, he had invariably rode a larger "blue, heavy chromed" 650cc model of the motorcycle with standard handlebars and a square rear-view mirror which he had told her he had recently acquired in California.
+Furthermore, this witness stated that on the day Collins was arrested, she had entered his garage to observe that he had switched the handlebars on his motorcycles in order that his green Triumph now had the standard handlebars, and the larger, blue chromed model bore the distinctive high handlebars.
+Furthermore, his green Triumph now had a round "bent and crushed" rear-view mirror upon the handlebar, whereas the blue Triumph had no rear-view mirror upon the handlebars.

 On July 27, Arnold Davis testified as to his being in the company of Collins throughout the late afternoon and evening of July 23, 1969 (hours after Beineman had last been seen alive).
-The following day, following a consultation with opposing counsels, Judge John Conlin allowed Davis to testify as to having observed Collins hurriedly remove a laundry box containing women's clothing and jewelry from his apartment and place this box in the trunk of his car two days prior to his arrest.
-(The prosecution had initially intended to question Davis in detail as to each of the contents of this laundry box upon the grounds that the contents Davis had previously described to investigators may include Beineman's missing cut-off blue jeans; however, Collins' attorneys successfully objected to this motion upon the grounds that Collins was solely on trial for the murder of Karen Sue Beineman, and this testimony could suggest a link to the six other victims of the Michigan Murders then linked to the same perpetrator.
-The prosecution was therefore limited to questioning Davis with regards to whether the contents of this box included women's clothing and jewelry, without specifically describing any particular item.)
+The following day, following a consultation with opposing counsels, Judge Conlin allowed Davis to testify as to having observed Collins hurriedly remove a laundry box containing women's clothing and jewelry from his apartment and place this box in the trunk of his car two days prior to his arrest.